adrianmay/moco/README.md

 # Usage

-make
+make && moco -p

-docker build -t moco .
-docker run -d --network host -v /out:/out moco
+docker build -t moco . && docker run -d --network host -v /out:/out moco

 Hack the source to set the camera url or pass -d to the exe for the first inbuilt cam or -i for some file or url The results get dropped on the /out volume